yonggqiii/it5100a-notes/src/course_introduction/sections/haskell.md

 While it is completely acceptable to define this function in one line, it is not as readable.
-In Haskell, functions indeed have to be written as a single expression, but we may add additional bindings for the expression using `let` bindings:
+In Haskell, functions indeed have to be written as a single expression, but we can define local bindings for the expression using `let`:

 ``` haskell
 ghci> :{